wirybeaver/raftKVDB/README.md

 Optimization TODO:
 - Find the median of matchIndex using Quick Selection, whose running time is linear
-- Create a new Goroutine to backup incorrect follower logs more quickly
 - Replace commitChannel with a Conditional Variable

 Tricky Bug not mentioned in the paper and MIT's handout
 - When election timeout elapses, check the current state before canvassing votes.
 If the node is leader, do nothing.
 - When handle the reply of AppendEntriesRPC, check whether prevLogIdx+len(Entries) \> matchIndex[peer].
 If not, trying to update leaderCommitIdx wastes time.

 Reference:
 1. [Student Guide issued by MIT TA](https://thesquareplanet.com/blog/students-guide-to-raft/)